graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/perf_training.rst

 For more information on recomputation and recomputation checkpoints, refer to the following:

-* the :ref:`ipu-programmers-guide:recomputation` section in the :doc:`ipu-programmers-guide:index`.
+* The :ref:`ipu-programmers-guide:recomputation` section in the :doc:`ipu-programmers-guide:index`.
-* the :ref:`memory-performance-optimisation:activation recompilations` section in the :doc:`memory-performance-optimisation:index`.
+* The :ref:`memory-performance-optimisation:sec-activation-recomputation` section in the :doc:`memory-performance-optimisation:index`.
-* the feature example on :tutorials-repo:`Using Recomputation Checkpoints <feature_examples/tensorflow2/recomputation_checkpoints>` for a code example.
+* The feature example on :tutorials-repo:`Using Recomputation Checkpoints <feature_examples/tensorflow2/recomputation_checkpoints>` for a code example.

-.. _gradient-accumulation:

 Gradient accumulation
 ~~~~~~~~~~~~~~~~~~~~~